Is There Somewhere In the U.S. Without a Speed Limit?

 The Montana speeding law, although fun, is so vague it is nearly impossible to know how to adhere to it or enforce it.
 An officer can basically decide that someone is driving faster than what is “reasonable and Prudent.”
 After Richard Stanko got a ticket in Montana that he fought in court, it was ultimately decided that the law was unconstitutionally vague and couldn’t be enforced.
 As a result of its cowboy-esque lack of convention, the law was struck down, and in its place, Montana’s state legislature set the speed limit at 75 mph.

-In one last push toward hope, Montana increased its highway speed limit to 80 mph in 2015.
+In one last push toward freedom, Montana increased its highway speed limit to 80 mph in 2015.
 It ain’t much, but it’s something.

-If Europe can get down with the Autobahn, we should definitely have a similar stretch of unregulated road somewhere in America.
+If Europe can get down with the Autobahn then we should definitely have a similar stretch of unregulated road somewhere in America.
 In a country as massive as this, running 100 mph could really help those 24-hr stretches across the middle parts.